akopsykokwak/akopsykokwak/README.md

 ## Hello there 👋

-I'm Camille, a french JS developer who is passionate about web and mobile technologies 👩‍💻 I am currently open to new opportunities in Toulouse (France), feel free to contact me!
+I'm Camille, a french JS developer who is passionate about web and mobile technologies 👩‍💻 I am currently working as a Frontend web developer in Toulouse (France)!

 ## About me
 - ⚒️ React / Node.js, MySQL, Firebase